-The thrust of DP2’s message is that there are limits to the responsibility of banks in this field and that those limits are determined essentially by the extent to which a bank has some significant, direct transactional links with clients whose actions are effecting human rights impacts.
-Direct linkage (and herefore some degree of responsibility), according to DP2, occurs when banks’ products or services are dedicated to a client entity, such as “asset financing”, “project financing [and] project-related corporate loans” (DP2; 9).
-No such linkage (and therefore no responsibility) accrues in situations where there exists no direct transactional relationship between the bank and client entity responsible for the human rights impact – tha is even if the bank is doing business with (and therefore seemingly proximate to) other parts of its client’s corporate family.
+The thrust of DP2’s message is that there are limits to the responsibility of banks in this field and that those limits are determined essentially by the extent to which a bank has some significant, direct transactional links with clients whose actions are affecting human rights impacts.
+Direct linkage (and therefore some degree of responsibility), according to DP2, occurs when banks’ products or services are dedicated to a client entity, such as “asset financing”, “project financing [and] project-related corporate loans” (DP2; 9).
+No such linkage (and therefore no responsibility) accrues in situations where there exists no direct transactional relationship between the bank and client entity, one part of which is responsible for the human rights impact, even when the bank is doing business with (and therefore seemingly proximate to) another part of that same client’s corporate family.

-In between these two ‘extremes’ there would appear to be gradations of linkage and responsibility (as represented by the case studies).
-Though how, given this formula, we are to understand the bold statement made at the outset of DP2 - that “even if banks have not caused or contributed to adverse human rights impacts, … ‘directly linked’ banks should still seek to prevent and mitigate such impacts” (my emphasis), is truly perplexing.
-For this seems to imply that despite all, and even when ‘directly linked’, the responsibility of banks are merely a discretionary “should”, rather than a commanding “must”.
+In between these two extremes there would appear to be gradations of linkage and responsibility (as represented by the case studies).
+Though how, given this formula, we are to understand the bold statement made at the outset of DP2 - that “even if banks have not caused or contributed to adverse human rights impacts… ‘directly linked’ banks should still seek to prevent and mitigate such impacts” (my emphasis), is truly perplexing.
+For this seems to imply that despite all, and even when ‘directly linked’, the responsibilities of banks are merely a discretionary “should”, rather than a commanding “must”.

 It does seem odd, for example, for the banking sector to seek to restrict the reach of its power and responsibilities in respect of human rights outcomes, at the very time when other sectors - notably retail -are yielding to pressure to delve deeper into their supply chains to identify and address abusive practices.
 It is odd for two reasons.
 One is that the Thun Group’s strict transactional approach tends to ignore the critical issue of perception – namely, that no matter what the precise contractual relations, where a bank is conducting business with another corporation that is itself in some significant way implicated in human rights abuses, then the bank will be implicated by association.

-The retail sector and extractive industries have learnt this to their reputational cost.
-Outrage follows perception in the marketplace, and the fact that banks believe that by the nature of their services they are or should be removed from the scene of human rights calamities (their corporate logos will not be found emblazoned on T shirts or sneakers among the rubble of a collapsed garment factory), does not mean that they can share no responsibility for the outcome.
-It is hard to imagine, post or even the pre-Rana Plaza calamity, any major high street retailer being happy to say that it has “no link” with a situation where “severe allegations of human rights abuses” have been made in respect one of its client’s recently acquired operations.
-Yet this is precisely what the Thun Group concludes in its Case Study #7 in DP2, adding for good measure, that it is the responsibility of “the local government to protect human rights.”
+Corporations in the retail sector and extractive industries have learnt this to their reputational cost.
+Outrage follows perception in the marketplace, and the fact that banks believe that by the nature of their services they are removed from the scene of human rights calamities (their corporate logos will not be found emblazoned on T shirts or sneakers among the rubble of a collapsed garment factory), does not mean that they share no responsibility for the outcome.
+It is hard to imagine, post-, (or even pre-), the Rana Plaza calamity, any major high street retailer being happy to say that it has “no link” with a situation where “severe allegations of human rights abuses” have been made in respect one of its client’s recently acquired operations, still less, one of its suppliers.
+Yet this is what the Thun Group concludes in its Case Study #7 in DP2, adding for good measure, that it is the responsibility of “the local government to protect human rights.”

 Yet, these particular circumstances matter.
 Over the past 25 years or so finance has carved out a special niche for itself in global trade and commerce; one that permits it to claim an ‘exceptionalist’ tag.
-Finance is not like any other sector, so the argument goes, different in terms of size, prevalence and (most of all) political power.
-So important is finance to the global economy, it continues, that is must be treated as a special case, lightly regulated and permitted, even encouraged, encouraged to take big risks.
+Finance is not like any other sector, so the argument goes, its sheer size, ubiquity, and (most of all) political power, set it apart.
+So important is finance to the global economy, this view continues, that is must be treated as a special case; to be lightly regulated and permitted - even encouraged - to take big risks.
 The bottom line in this prevalent way of thinking is that what is good for finance is good for the economy and for society as a whole.

 It is this exceptionalist perspective that informs much of what finance does today, including in its minimalist attitude towards human rights responsibilities.
-And its prevalence continues even after the correction of the 2007/8 global financial crisis.
+And its prevalence continues even after the chastening of the 2007/8 global financial crisis.
 So it is in this broad context that we should be assessing the Thun Group’s engagement in the burgeoning business and human rights debate.
-A context that begs questions as to what is the proper role of finance in: (a) the economy - an essential, but not pre-eminent, feature; and (b) in society – the servant of society, not its master.
+A context that begs questions (and answers) as to what is the proper role of finance in: (a) the economy, (it is an essential, but not pre-eminent, feature); and (b) in society, (it is the servant of society, not its master).

 Whatever goodwill we might be willing to infer from this second foray into the field by the Thun Group is surely diluted by the insipid and somewhat contradictory nature of the document.
 Further, one is inclined to question the intent of the whole enterprise when, following the lead of its predecessor, DP2 concludes with a disclaimer that purports to absolve any financial institution that might “adopt or adhere to some or all parts of the paper” from any legal obligation; that declares that the document does not “extend or amend a banking institution’s obligations to their [sic] clients, shareholders, counterparties, other stakeholders or any other persons”, and that asserts that “under no circumstance should this paper … be construed as creating any rights whatsoever for third parties”.